vacu/redtube-import/README.md

 redtube-import
 ==============

-Import categories and videos from Redtube
+Import categories and videos from Redtube to a local mongodb